confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 message.deserializationError.topic (STRING)

-:   The Kafka topic of the record for which deserialization failed.
+:   The {{ site.ak }} topic of the record for which deserialization failed.

 message.recordProcessingError (STRUCT)